haberdashPI/vscode-master-key/notes.md

-  - we seem to be missing a file when trying to load it when setting up the initial presets (e.g. the default presets directory doesn't seem to exist, or something, need to narrow down the error more)
+  - we seem to be missing a file when trying to load it when setting up the initial presets (e.g. the default presets directory doesn't seem to exist, or something, need to narrow down the error more) it looks like it just can't find the directory at all
   - question: did this preset thing ever work? try ruunning as web extension

 - debugging existing tests: